MicrosoftDocs/microsoft-style-guide/styleguide/accessibility/writing-all-abilities.md

 ---
-title: Writing for all abilities - Microsoft Style Guide
+title: Writing for All Abilities - Microsoft Style Guide
+description: This article guidelines on the Microsoft writing style to improve accessibility.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018